Daphne du Maurier

 Dame Daphne du Maurier died on the 19th April 1989.
 Throughout her lifetime she wrote several novels and volumes of short stories, five biographies and her own autobiography.
 The place Cornwall held in her heart and the inspiration it provided was captured in many of her books.

 A complete list of Daphne du Maurier's work is available by following this link.
-We also have all of her books that are in print in our online shop as well as other literature associated with Daphne du Maurier.
+We also have all of her books that are in print available as well as other literature associated with Daphne du Maurier.

 This information has been taken from the display information at The Ticket Shop & du Maurier Literary Centre.
 A more detailed description of her life and some of her novels can be found there.